motiraj99/E-Commerce-Product-Sales-Analytics-/README.md

 5) Data Governance with Unity Catalog: Managed secure access, auditing, and lineage using Unity Catalog across the pipeline.
 6) ETL with Delta Live Tables: Built declarative ETL pipelines supporting SCD Type 1 & 2 for historical tracking and dimension management.
 7) Star Schema for Analytics: Modeled data in a Star Schema format to support efficient reporting and product sales insights

+# Description of files
+1) notebooks.dbc : consists of 10 python notebooks used for the project
+2) parquet files related to orders, customers, products and regions used as source data for the project.